jknapka/jkjs/README.md

 The controller function binds approporate behavior to the editor's HTML to allow changes to be commited to the server via XMLHttpRequest calls to the URL scheme described above.
-The result of each such call must be JSON that contains the new state of the table.:
+The result of each such call must be JSON that contains the new state of the table.

-After submitting a successful
+After submitting a successful update, the server should return whatever JSON data the configured renderer function needs in order to render the updated data.
+Renderer functions may be configured by calling `JKJS.registerRefreshFunction(htmlName,your_render_fn)`, where `htmlName` is the a name by which the render function will be referred to in the `<table data-jkspa-refresh-fn="htmlName">` attribute.
+(That attribute may also be specified at the `<tr>` level if different rows require different render functions.)
+The render function is passed the JSON data returned from the server's update call.

 In the near future I will add a brief example app.